 We aim to prevent dental disease rather than treat it at a later date.
 Fluoride applications and fissure sealants (tooth coloured sealants) are applied to biting surfaces of children’s teeth to prevent decay.

-Request Your FREE “3 Step Audit” With A Treatment Co-ordinator
+Request Your Free “Initial 3 Step Audit” With A Treatment Co-ordinator

-A chat at our Dental surgery or at our favourite local coffee shop to determine your needs
+A chat at our dental studio or at a coffee shop near to where you live to determine your needs

 Discussion around your existing challenges for your smile